Bad Man's River

-Bad Man's River (E continuavano a fregarsi il milione di dollari and El hombre de Río Malo) is a 1971 European comedy Spaghetti Western directed by Eugenio Martín and starring Lee Van Cleef, James Mason, Gina Lollobrigida and Simón Andreu.
-Soundtrack was composed by Tony Duhig, Peter Jonfield, Glyn Havard and Waldo de los Ríos.
+Bad Man's River (E continuavano a fregarsi il milione di dollari and El hombre de Río Malo) is a 1971 Italian/Spanish/French international co-production comedy Spaghetti Western directed by Eugenio Martín and starring Lee Van Cleef, James Mason, Gina Lollobrigida, Sergio Fantoni, Simón Andreu and Lone Fleming, the director's then wife.
+Soundtrack was composed by Tony Duhig, Jon Field, Glyn Havard and Waldo de los Ríos.

 Plot

 Roy King's gang robs a bank and flees to Mexico on a train.
 Roy meets a beautiful woman, Alicia, and marries her, only to have her run off with all of the money.

-An offer comes his way to rob the arsenal of a Mexican army.
+An offer comes his way to blow up the arsenal of the Mexican army, then rob their representatives when they take money across the border to replace the destroyed weapons.
 A daring plan gets the job done, only to have Roy double-crossed once more, unable to get his money.